 Why the Pre-Trip is Important

+Long-haul truckers are paid by the mile.
 If you’re not running up miles, you’re not making money.
 If you take the time to do your inspections right, you can make sure to get your repairs done during your downtime and avoid losing any time on the drive clock.